Life on Titan: Formation of complex molecules

-Research has suggested that polyimine could readily function as a building block in Titan's conditions.
+A team of researchers led by Martin Rahm suggested in 2016 that polyimine could readily function as a building block in Titan's conditions.
 Titan's atmosphere produces significant quantities of hydrogen cyanide, which readily polymerize into forms which can capture light energy in Titan's surface conditions.
 As of yet, the answer to what happens with Titan's cyanide is unknown; while it is rich in the upper atmosphere where it is created, it is depleted at the surface, suggesting that there is some sort of reaction consuming it.

+In July 2017, Cassini scientists positively identified the presence of carbon chain anions in Titan's upper atmosphere which appeared to be involved in the production of large complex organics.

+These highly reactive molecules were previously known to contribute to building complex organics in the Interstellar Medium, therefore highlighting a possibly universal stepping stone to producing complex organic material.

+In July 2017, scientists reported that acrylonitrile (C2H3CN), a chemical possibly essential for life by being related to cell membrane and vesicle structure formation, had been found on Titan.

+In October 2018, researchers reported low-temperature chemical pathways from simple organic compounds to complex polycyclic aromatic hydrocarbon (PAH) chemicals.
+Such chemical pathways may help explain the presence of PAHs in the low-temperature atmosphere of Titan, and may be significant pathways, in terms of the PAH world hypothesis, in producing precursors to biochemicals related to life as we know it.